-With grape harvest season nearly upon us and the celebrations that go with it about to ensue, we’ve been asked what’s involved in harvesting grapes for our world class wines.
+With grape harvest season getting closer, we’ve been asked what’s involved in harvesting grapes for our world class wines.
 To explain in more detail, here is your Clos19 insider’s guide to when, why and what happens at grape harvest time...

 An anxious wait